 Financial aid satisfactory academic progress evaluation begins six (6) days after the end of each term (fall, spring and summer) using three benchmarks: Qualitative Measure, Pace, and Maximum Timeframe.

-Qualitative measure.
+Qualitative Measure.
+Undergraduate and Bethel Seminary students must maintain a cumulative Grade Point Average (GPA) of at least 2.00.
 Graduate School students must maintain a cumulative GPA of at least 3.00.
+All undergraduate coursework is considered when calculating the cumulative GPA for undergraduate degrees.
 At the graduate level, cumulative GPA is calculated separately for Graduate School doctoral programs, Graduate School non-doctoral programs, Bethel Seminary doctoral programs, and Bethel Seminary non-doctoral programs.

 Pace of completion.
 Students must progress through their educational program at a pace that ensures they will complete the program within the maximum timeframe.
 The pace is calculated by dividing the cumulative number of credit hours the student has successfully completed by the cumulative number of credit hours the student has attempted (beginning January 2017 results will be rounded to the nearest percent - for example, 66.49% is rounded to 66% and 66.50 is rounded to 67%).
 Students must successfully complete a minimum of 67% of their cumulative attempted credits (including any transfer credits, advanced placement or College Level Examination Program credit).